Fraudulent Websites

 ThreatNG's external assessment features are valuable in evaluating the risks associated with fraudulent websites:

-• BEC & Phishing Susceptibility: ThreatNG derives this from a combination of factors, including Domain Intelligence (with DNS Intelligence, Domain Name Permutations, and Web3 Domains capabilities) and Sentiment and Financials Findings.
+• BEC & Phishing Susceptibility: ThreatNG derives this from a combination of factors, including Domain Intelligence (with DNS Intelligence, Domain Name Permutations, and Web3 Domains capabilities) and Sentiment and Financial Findings.
 This assessment is highly relevant because fraudulent websites are often employed in phishing and Business Email Compromise (BEC) attacks.
 For example, ThreatNG's Domain Name Permutations capability can reveal if attackers have registered slightly altered domain names to deceive users.

 • Cyber Risk Exposure: ThreatNG considers parameters from its Domain Intelligence module, such as certificates, subdomain headers, vulnerabilities, and sensitive ports, to determine cyber risk exposure.
-This helps identify potential weaknesses attackers could exploit to create convincing fraudulent websites.
+This helps identify potential weaknesses that attackers could exploit to create convincing fraudulent websites.

 3. Reporting